LiScI-Lab/SOM.jl/docs/src/tutorials/firstTutorial.md

 of training samples for every neuron as pie charts.

-Called without specification of a device or file name, an interactive Matlotlib-window will be opened.
+Called without specification of a device or file name, an interactive Matplotlib-window will be opened.
 If a file name is specified, a file with the respective format will be created.

 ````Julia